Computing the noncommutative inner rank by means of operator-valued free probability theory: A brief introduction to operator-valued free probability theory

 A \emph{$C^\ast$-probability space} is a tuple $(\A,\phi)$ consisting of a unital $C^\ast$-algebra $\A$ and some distinguished state $\phi: \A \to \C$ to which we shall refer as the \emph{expectation} on $\A$; elements of $\A$ will be called \emph{noncommutative random variables}.

 Let $(\A_i)_{i\in I}$ be a family of unital subalgebras of $\A$.
-We say that $(\A_i)_{i\in I}$ are \emph{freely independent} if $\phi(x_1 \cdots x_n)=0$ holds for every choice of a finite number $n\in \N$ of elements $x_1,\dots,x_n$ with $x_j \in \A_{i_j}$ and $\phi(x_j)=0$ for $j=1,\dots,n$, where $i_1,\dots,i_n \in I$ are indices satisfying $i_1 \neq i_2 \neq \ldots \neq i_n$.
+We say that $(\A_i)_{i\in I}$ are \emph{freely independent} if $\phi(x_1 \cdots x_n)=0$ holds for every choice of a finite number $n\in \N$ of elements $x_1,\dots,x_n$ with $x_j \in \A_{i_j}$ and $\phi(x_j)=0$ for $j=1,\dots,n$, where $i_1,\dots,i_n \in I$ are indices satisfying $i_1 \neq i_2, i_2 \neq i_3, \ldots, i_{n-1} \neq i_n$.
 A family $(x_i)_{i\in I}$ of noncommutative random variables in $\A$ is said to be \emph{freely independent} if the unital subalgebras generated by the $x_i$'s are freely independent in the aforementioned sense.

-To any selfadjoint noncommutative random variable $x\in\A$, we associate the Borel probability measure $\mu_x$ on the real line $\R$ which is uniquely determined by the requirement that $\mu$ encodes the \emph{moments of $x$}, i.e., that $\phi(x^k) = \int_\R t^k\, d\mu(t)$ holds for all $k\in\N_0$; we call $\mu_x$ the \emph{analytic distribution of $x$}.
+To any selfadjoint noncommutative random variable $x\in\A$, we associate the Borel probability measure $\mu_x$ on the real line $\R$ which is uniquely determined by the requirement that $\mu_x$ encodes the \emph{moments of $x$}, meaning that $\phi(x^k) = \int_\R t^k\, d\mu_x(t)$ holds true for all $k\in\N_0$; we call $\mu_x$ the \emph{(analytic) distribution of $x$}.